 The pricing of annuities can be looked at from the point of view of the buyer or the issuer.
 Some people claim that the insurance company is laughing all the way to the bank and the products are a rip-off.
 But from the issuer's POV, pricing in Canada was very fair in 2009.
 The table below shows the money's-worth-ratio for different countries.
 This measures the total benefits paid out as a ratio of the original funding, assumed to earn the risk-free Treasury return.
 A ratio greater than 1 shows benefits paid greater than costs.
 Of the two columns only Annuitants column is relevant because it reflects the mortality table for those who self-select to buy annuities. ( paper by N. Nielson for C D Howe).

 From the POV of the buyer, most discussions present generalized conclusions that completely ignore the product's price.
 But like all financial products, it is the price you pay that determines your profits.
 The industry norm is to quote monthly benefits for a standard $100,000 purchase.
 So instead of comparing the product's price, you compare the yields.
 Same thing.
 Price determines yield - yield determines price.

 People typically under-estimate the power of compound interest.
 At the extreme, they wrongly value annuities with NO discounting.
-E.g. An annuity that pays $8,000 a year where they expect to live another 20 years is valued at $160,000.
+E.g. They value an annuity that pays $8,000 a year, when they expect to live another 20 years, at $160,000.
 The market pricing of the actual product would always look like a great deal.